ContactEngineering/SurfaceTopography/docs/installation.rst

 .. code-block:: bash

+   meson setup build
+   cd build
+   meson compile
-   python3 setup.py install [--user]
+   meson install

 in the source directoy.
 The command line parameter `--user` is optional and leads to a local installation in the current user's `$HOME/.local` directory.

 Updating SurfaceTopography
 --------------------------

-If you update SurfaceTopography (whether with pip or `git pull` if you cloned the repository),  you may need to uninstall `NuMPI`, `muSpectre` and or `runtests`, so that the newest version of them will be installed.
+If you update SurfaceTopography (whether with pip or `git pull` if you cloned the repository),  you may need to uninstall `NuMPI`, `muFFT` and or `runtests`, so that the newest version of them will be installed.

 Singularity_ container
 ----------------------